I discovered electronics in 1963, when I was eleven,

 "Our English teacher

-says that education is the process by which a person moves from cocksure
+says that education is the process by which a person moves

-ignorance to thoughtful uncertainty.
-Some folks are hard to move."
+from cocksure ignorance to thoughtful uncertainty.
+Some folks

 Heh!